DIPlib/diplib/INSTALL_Linux.md

 option to `cmake`.
 This will enable additional optimizations that are specific to your computer.
 Note that the resulting binaries will likely be slower on another computer, and possibly not work at all.

+If you build a static version of the *DIPlib* library, *DIPimage* and *PyDIP* will not work correctly.

 ## Enabling Bio-Formats